Clerical High School of Saint Arsenije

 It was founded in 1794, three years after the Gymnasium of Karlovci by Metropolitan Stefan Stratimirović.
+Then the city was the seat of the autocephalous Metropolitanate of Karlovci (later it became the Patriarchate of Karlovci).

 This school represents one of the oldest and most important educational institutions for Serbs.
+During the 19th century, along with the Orthodox Seminary in Belgrade, it formed the basis of Serbian theological education.

 The second half of the 19th century represents the golden age in the history of this school, when Ilarion Ruvarac became the rector, and Baron Jovan Živković was one of the professors.
-In that period one of the first departments for bee keeping was established in the school.
+In that period, one of the first departments for beekeeping was established in the school.
 The Clerical school was closed in 1914, after the World War I reestablished in Belgrade.